 A common alternative have the main female character doing chores such as cooking because she has to.
 Her food gets insulted by the main guy, which makes her reasonably angry.
-To add insult to injury, the guy then shows her “how is done” cooking something everyone agrees is the best thing they have ever tasted, insulted girl included.
+To add insult to injury, the guy then shows her “how is done” by cooking something everyone agrees is the best thing they have ever tasted, insulted girl included.
 Scenes like this happen so often, I can’t help but think they mean to give the following message: when they get down to business, men are more capable than women.

-This romantic trope is indeed popular in shoujo manga, but it’s not confined to this medium.
+This romantic trope is indeed popular with plenty of modern shoujo manga, but it’s not confined to this medium.
 In fact, I have yet to find a mainstream k-drama where the male lead isn’t successful/a genius/millionaire.
 In contrast, their love interest are either a klutz or very troublesome.
 Or both.

 Taiwanese dramas aren’t safe from this trope either, as we can see in series such as Back to 1989.
 The chemistry between the main leads Chen Che and Yen Zhen Zhen is great, little cute things they are.
 They are cute and funny when they are together, and communication between them improves gradually throughout the series.

 So what’s the problem?… Well, maybe the fact that not even five minutes after they meet Chen Che has already prevented Yen Zhen Zhen from possibly dying.
 Twice.
 Or perhaps that in 21 episodes the drama never miss a chance to create situations when Chen Che has to save Yen Zhen Zhen.

 Now, Yen Zhen Zhen had a dream, a really noble one.
 How she achieves that could have been her most important character arc.
 But that dream is mentioned maybe three times in the series… Like it’s not really important to anyone.
 Instead, she spend most of her screen time making messes and chasing after Chen Che.
 Is only relevant near the ending, when the male lead leaves the means and clear instructions of what she should do to accomplish her dream.